LuiseRauer/MicrobIEM/README.md

 ## 2. Installation

-MicrobIEM can be run in two ways - through any web browser without any installation, or through RStudio after installing R and RStudio.
+MicrobIEM can be run in two ways:

+- Through any web browser without any installation,
+- Through RStudio after installing R and RStudio.

-### Recommended: Running MicrobIEM through a webbrowser
+### Recommended: Running MicrobIEM through a web browser
 You can run MicrobIEM directly in your web browser without any installation: https://env-med.shinyapps.io/microbiem/

 ### Running MicrobIEM through RStudio